-7 CONCLUSION
+7. CONCLUSION

-We designed and implemented a new tool, FUNNEL, for rapidly and robustly assessing the impact of software changes in large Web-based services.
+We designed and implemented a new tool, FUNNEL, for rapidly and robustly assessing the impact of software changes in large Internet-based services.
 For each software change, FUNNEL analyzes all the services, processes, and servers that may be influenced and automatically constructs the impact set.
 FUNNEL then detects performance changes in the impact set rapidly and robustly by improving the robustness and reducing the computational cost of SST, and determines performance changes induced by software changes using a DiD method.
 We evaluated FUNNEL by comparing it with CUSUM and MRLS using 144 software changes and showed that FUNNEL achieved high accuracy with short detection delay and low computational cost.
 Operational experiences of FUNNEL deployment show that FUNNEL can assess the impact of software changes rapidly and robustly in the face of seasonary and variable data.
 Compared to manual efforts, in one specific case FUNNEL shortens the assessment from 1.5 hours to 10 minutes, saving both time and money.

-8 ACKNOWLEDGMENTS
+8. ACKNOWLEDGMENTS

+We thank our shepherd Gianluca Iannaccone and the anonymous reviewers for their insightful comments and feedbacks on the paper.
 We are grateful to Bo Wang, Bolin Yang, Wenhui Xie, Ming Hua, Wei Huang, Xiaoguang Miao and Jiantao Chi, for their invaluable help at various stages of this project.
-We strongly appreciate Yosef Azzabi, Dapeng Liu, Juexing Liao, Beibei Miao, Yongqian Sun and Xiaohui Nie for their helpful suggestions and elaborative proofreading.
+We strongly appreciate Yousef Azzabi, Dapeng Liu, Juexing Liao, Beibei Miao, Yongqian Sun and Xiaohui Nie for their helpful suggestions and elaborative proofreading.

-The work was supported by National Natural Science Foundation of China (NSFC) under Grant No.61472214 and No. 61402257, the National Key Basic Research Program of China (973 program) under Grant No.2013CB329105, the Tsinghua University Self-determined Project under Grant No. 2014z21051, the State Key Program of National Science of China under Grant No.61233007, the National Natural Science Foundation of China (NSFC) under Grant No.61472210, the National High Technology Development Program of China (863 program) under Grant No.2013AA013302.
+The work was supported by National Natural Science Foundation of China (NSFC) under Grant No.61472214 and No. 61402257, the National Key Basic Research Program of China (973 program) under Grant No.2013CB329105, the Tsinghua University Self-determined Project under Grant No. 2014z-21051,the State Key Program of National Science of China under Grant No.61233007, the National Natural Science Foundation of China (NSFC) under Grant No.61472210, the National High Technology Development Program of China (863 program) under Grant No.2013AA013302.